PREVALENCE OF CTX-M-PRODUCING GRAM-NEGATIVE UROPATHOGENS IN SOKOTO, NORTH-WESTERN NIGERIA

-Background: Infections of the urinary tract remains one of the most common bacterial infections with many implicated organisms being Gram-negative, with increasingly resistant to antimicrobial agents.
-The study evaluate the resistance of the ESBL producing Gram negative enterobacteriaceae to commonly prescribed antibiotics and the prevalence of CTX-M genes from these isolates using polymerase chain reaction (PCR).
+Objective: Infections of the urinary tract remains one of the most common bacterial infections with many implicated organisms being Gram-negative, which are increasingly resistant to antimicrobial agents.
+The aim of the study was to evaluate the resistance of ESBL producing Gram-negative enterobacteriaceae to commonly prescribed antibiotics and the prevalence of CTX-M genes from these isolates using polymerase chain reaction (PCR).

-Methods: The isolates were collected from urine over a period of 4 months and studied, and were identified using Microgen Identification Kit (GN-ID).
-Susceptibility testing was performed by the modified Kirby Bauer disc diffusion method, and results were interpreted according to Clinical Laboratory Standard Institute (CLSI).
-Extended Spectrum Beta-Lactamase (ESBL) production was detected by double disc synergy test (DDST).
-Molecular characterization was based on the isolates that were positive for phenotypic detection of ESBL.
+Methods: The isolates were collected from urine over a period of 4 mo and studied, and were identified using Microgen Identification Kit (GN-ID).
+Susceptibility testing was performed by the modified Kirby Bauer disc diffusion method, and results were interpreted according to Clinical and Laboratory Standard Institute (CLSI).
+Extended-Spectrum Beta-Lactamase (ESBL) production was detected by the double-disc synergy test (DDST).
+Molecular characterization was based on the isolates that were positive for the phenotypic detection of ESBL.